aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 ## Usage
 To use the Campus Placement Prediction Website, follow these steps:

-1. Website Setup: Set up the website on a web server or cloud platform that supports the required technologies, such as web development frameworks,database systems, and machine learning libraries.
+1. Website Setup: Set up the website on a web server or cloud platform that supports the required technologies,such as web development frameworks,database systems, and machine learning libraries.

 2. User Registration and Authentication:Implement user registration and authentication mechanisms to allow students and recruiters to create accounts and securely log in.